lalebdi/Expense-Tracker-App/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This app will be deployed on Sept.
-27.
+This app has been deployed

-_For more examples, please refer to the [Documentation](https://example.com)_
+please refer to the [Documentation](https://example.com)_